framps/raspiBackupDoc/en/src/backup-config-options.md

 **Available starting with release 0.7.2**

 This option can be used to disable the backup of ACLs with rsync.
-Useful when the backup partition is connected via nfs3 which doesn't support ACLs.
+Useful when the backup partition is connected via nfs which doesn't support ACLs.

 | Config option | Standard |
 |----------------------------|----------|